AntonSol919/linkspace/homepage/basics.md

 ## Linkspace

-Linkspace is a project to re-imagine this fundamental ideas at the core of digital communication.
+Linkspace attempts to provide a model where: for any group running any application, there exists a space to address data.

 If the TCP internet provides streams for key-value systems, so we can talk _to_ server,
 then linkspace provides a shared key-value space, so we can talk _about_ data.